tencentyun/intlcloud-documents/yehe_doc/通信服务/即时通信 IM/SDK 文档/更新日志（终端）_intl_en.md

 **Common changes**
 - Added support for overload protection in the network module.
-- Fixed the issue where some sessions occasionally were lost when the standard edition was upgraded to the lite edition.
+- Fixed the issue where some sessions occasionally were lost when the standard edition was upgraded to the Lite Edition.
 - Fixed the issue where the `onUserSigExpired` callback could not be received after the login information expired.
 - Fixed the issue where a member received the `onMemberKicked` callback after being kicked out of a group and joining the group again.